University of Tulsa

 The University of Tulsa (TU) is a private research university in Tulsa, Oklahoma.
-It has a historic affiliation with the Presbyterian Church and the campus architectural style is predominantly Collegiate Gothic.
-The school traces its origin to the Presbyterian School for Girls, which was established in 1882 in Muskogee, Oklahoma, then a town in Indian Territory, and which evolved into an institution of higher education named Henry Kendall College by 1894.
-The college moved to Tulsa, another town in the Creek Nation during 1904, before the state of Oklahoma was created.
+It has a historic affiliation with the Presbyterian Church, although it is now nondenominational, and the campus architectural style is predominantly Collegiate Gothic.
+The school traces its origin to the Presbyterian School for Indian Girls, which was established in 1882 in Muskogee, Oklahoma, then a town in Indian Territory, and which evolved into an institution of higher education named Henry Kendall College by 1894.
+The college moved to Tulsa, another town in the Creek Nation in 1904, before the state of Oklahoma was created.
 In 1920, Kendall College was renamed the University of Tulsa.

 The University of Tulsa is classified among "R2: Doctoral Universities – High research activity".
 It manages the Gilcrease Museum, which includes one of the largest collections of American Western art and indigenous American artifacts in the world.
-The Bob Dylan Archive TU houses at the Helmerich Center for American Research.
 TU also hosts the Tulsa Studies in Women's Literature, founded by former TU professor and noted feminist critic Germaine Greer (now at the University of Cambridge).

 TU's athletic teams are collectively known as the Tulsa Golden Hurricane and compete in Division I of the NCAA as members of the American Athletic Conference (The American).
+The University of Tulsa is designated as a National Security Agency Center of Academic Excellence in both Information Assurance and Cyber Defense.
+The McDougall School of Petroleum Engineering is ranked 6th among petroleum engineering graduate schools and 10th among undergraduate PE schools by U.S. News & World report.

 History

 Frontier Origins

-The Presbyterian School for Girls (also known as "Minerva Home") was founded in Muskogee, Indian Territory, in 1882 to offer a primary education to young women of the Creek Nation.
+The Presbyterian School for Indian Girls (also known as "Minerva Home") was founded in Muskogee, Indian Territory, in 1882 to offer a primary education to young women of the Creek Nation.

 In 1894, the young school expanded to become Henry Kendall College, named in honor of Reverend Henry Kendall, secretary of the Presbyterian Board of Home Missions.
 The first president was William A. Caldwell, who served a brief two-year term, which ended in 1896.

 Caldwell was succeeded by William Robert King, a Presbyterian minister and co-founder of the college, who had come to Oklahoma from Tennessee, by way of the Union Theological Seminary in New York City (affiliated with Columbia University).
 Kendall College, while still in Muskogee, granted the first post-secondary degree in Oklahoma in June 1898.
 Under King, the college was moved from its original location in downtown Muskogee to a larger campus on lands donated by Creek Nation Chief Pleasant Porter.

 Kendall College students, faculty and administrators were instrumental in efforts to get the State of Sequoyah recognized; they wrote most of the proposed constitution and designed the seal among other things.